TamaTamaGoGo/MCRPi/README.md

 Using zenity dialog.

 # MCPi Install
 You can download and install with this command.
+You need to change (32or64bit) to your Raspbian bit.
+Check typing

+    uname -a

+Usualy Raspbian Buster is armv7l so, 32bit

     sudo wget https://raw.githubusercontent.com/TamaTamaGoGo/MCPi---MineCraft-for-raspberryPi/master/install(32or64bit).sh
     sudo chmod +x install(32or64bit).sh